fleschutz/PowerShell/Docs/wakeup.md

 ## wakeup.ps1 - Sends a magic packet to a computer to wake him up

-Sends a magic UDP packet twice to a computer to wake him up (requires Wake-On-LAN).
+This PowerShell script sends a magic UDP packet twice to a computer to wake him up (requires Wake-On-LAN).

 ## Parameters
 ```powershell